awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 # Using the Elastic Beanstalk environment management console<a name="environments-console"></a>

  The Elastic Beanstalk console provides a management page for each of your AWS Elastic Beanstalk environments\.
-From this page, you can manage your environment's configuration and perform common actions including restarting the web servers running in your environment, cloning the environment, or rebuilding it from scratch\.
+From a management page, you can manage your environment's configuration and perform common actions\.
+These actions include restarting the web servers running in your environment, cloning your environment, or rebuilding your environment from scratch\.

 ![\[Elastic Beanstalk environment management console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/gettingstarted-dashboard.png)